 Anthony Dworkin is a senior policy fellow at the European Council on Foreign Relations think tank in London, working on democracy, human rights and justice.
 He is also executive director of the Crimes of War Project, and edited the revised edition of the book Crimes of War: What the Public Should Know (Norton, 2007).

-James Gondi James Gondi is the Head of the International Center for Transitional Justice Kenya office.
-He previously worked for Crisis Action, the Kenyan Section of the International Commission of Jurists (ICJ-Kenya) and the Presidency and Chambers of the International Criminal Court (ICC).
+James Gondi, Kenyans for Peace with Truth and Justice.
+He previously worked for the International Center for Transitional Justice Kenya office, Crisis Action, the Kenyan Section of the International Commission of Jurists (ICJ-Kenya) and the Presidency and Chambers of the International Criminal Court (ICC).
 He has published various articles on transitional justice as well as economic, social and cultural rights in regional journals.

-Priscilla Hayner is a co-founder of the International Center for Transitional Justice, and served as program director and then director of its Geneva office until 2010.
-She is the author of Unspeakable Truths, examining truth commissions globally (Routledge, 2001; 2nd edition forthcoming 2010).
+Priscilla Hayner is an Independent Consultant and leading expert on transitional justice.
+She was co-founder of the International Center for Transitional Justice, and served as program director and then director of its Geneva office until 2010.
+She is the author of Unspeakable Truths, examining truth commissions globally (Routledge, 2001; 2nd edition 2010).

 Neil Kritz is Senior Scholar in Residence at the United States Institute of Peace (USIP).
 Previously, he established and for 18 years directed USIP's Rule of Law Program.
 He is the editor of Transitional Justice: How Emerging Democracies Reckon with Former Regimes (3 vols, 1995).

 Jaime Malamud-Goti is Professor of Philosophy at the Universidad de San Andres.
 He was Solicitor-General of Argentina during its transition in the 1980s, when he managed the strategy of human rights trials.
 He is also the author of Game without end: Confronting state terror and atrocity (University of Oklahoma Press, 1996).